UtkuGokalp/chip8emulator/README.md

 ![Launcher](Launcher.jpg)

 Finally, the following is a demo of the emulator running the Bitmap Viewer ROM, which can be found under the Programs category.
-The empty spaces will be used for keyboard and memory visuals.
+The remaining empty space will be used for implementing keyboard visuals.

 ![EmulatorDemo](BitmapViewer.gif)